ironzombi/hello_world/README.md

 # hello_world

-page of random code
+Simple Code
 -----------------------

-Just a page so I can share code.
+This is my code that I am learning.

-Although, I do not have anything to share.
+It is all very basic.

-I'd love to be able to just code, so here I am.
+I would love to be able to Code, so here I go..

 Learning.